DEEP_DIVE

 What UseAI Captures

-Every Session, Captured Automatically
+Every Prompt, Captured Automatically

-Every time you work with an AI tool, UseAI silently records the full session lifecycle — from the first message to the final evaluation.
+Every time you work with an AI tool, UseAI silently records the full prompt lifecycle — from the first message to the final evaluation.
 No manual logging, no forms to fill out, no context switching.
 The background daemon captures everything.

 01